fb0801/python-microservice/README.md

 - needed to install Docker and upgrade WSL

-had to use this command to create mysql db within docker -> command: --innodb_use_native_aio=0
+- had to use this command to create mysql db within docker -> command: --innodb_use_native_aio=0

+- to fix mysql module error  -> pip install mysqlclient

 ## Resources used: